 The day after arriving in New Jersey to begin an advertising job at AT&T, I bought a map and drove over many expensive bridges to Belmont Park where I saw Easy Goer win the Belmont Stakes.
 After 4 years at AT&T, I was recruited by MCI Telecommunications and spent 12 years in marketing and advertising senior management roles in consumer and enterprise markets.
 After MCI, I learned about online and small business marketing as the Director of Corporate Advertising for an online technology company.
 In 2010 I joined West Point Thoroughbreds as head of marketing.
 If you found West Point Thoroughbreds by searching online and you clicked around our website, chances are I played a part in that.

 In 2005 I joined a partnership with West Point Thoroughbreds with the single goal in mind of competing and winning at Saratoga.
 In 2008, I hit the partner jackpot with a fantastic group of people who owned Rereadthefootnotes, a.k.a.
 “The Rocket.”
 What fun and thrills we had with Reread!
 He brought me to the Saratoga winner’s circle, was graded stakes placed, and won a stakes race, which totally exceeded my ownership goals.

 I love what I do, and I like, respect, and admire the people I work with every day.
 Few people are fortunate enough to combine their passion with profession.
 That is a very common theme among the entire West Point team.

 Favorite things to do

-- Cheer on my sons at their soccer and basketball games
+- Cheer on my sons at their soccer, basketball, and football games

 - Reunite with dear friends from each stage of life and location